joel-s/joel-qs/README.md

 To keep things simple, the React app _assumes_ that it is the only client communicating with the back end.
 If other clients use the back end simultaneously, the app will be blissfully unaware of the changes made by those clients.

-To prepare this app for deployment in a production environment, significant enhancements would need to be made to keep data in sync between multiple app instances and the back end.
+To prepare this app for deployment in a production environment, enhancements would need to be made to keep data in sync between multiple app instances and the back end.

 Possible ways to keep state: